Is it Safe to Brew Coffee in Aluminum?

 Aluminum is the most popular choice of metal for Moka Pots because of its low cost, but it’s also associated with some health risks.
 As such, stainless steel pots are sometimes preferred as they have less risk for contamination and can be cared for easier.

 The more we learn about the dangers of aluminum, the better.
-It’s important to be aware and educated so you can make an informed decision on what pots are best for your family.
+It’s important to be aware and educated so you can make an informed decision on what pots are best for brewing coffee for your family.

 As our knowledge evolves, it may become necessary to rethink how often people use these types of pots in their kitchens.